docknetwork/crypto-wasm-ts/README.md

 and `Signature.reversibleDecodeStringForSigning` and you can see its use in the above-mentioned test.
 Theese conversions are abstracted in this [Encoders](./src/bbs-plus/encoder.ts) class and you can see the usage in [these tests](tests/composite-proofs/msg-js-obj/saver.spec.ts) of the  `Encoder` initialized [here](tests/composite-proofs/msg-js-obj/data-and-encoder.ts).

-For creating the proof of knowledge of the BBS+ signature and verifiably encrypting an attribute, the prover creates the following 2 statements.
+For creating the proof of knowledge of the BBS signature and verifiably encrypting an attribute, the prover creates the following 2 statements.

 ```ts
 // Signer's parameters